aav7fl/website/_posts/2018-06-03-bringing-home-automation-back-home.md

 ### Step One

 Connecting up Home Assistant to my Hue Lights took less than five minutes.
-As soon as Home Assistant started up, its [discovery service](https://www.home-assistant.io/components/discovery/) automatically prompted to authenticate locally on my network with my Hue hub.
+As soon as Home Assistant started up, its "discovery service" automatically prompted to authenticate locally on my network with my Hue hub.
 What a piece of cake.
 I could now control the lights from the Home Assistant web interface.

 ### Step Two